 You should also make an effort to keep the injured muscle elevated.
 After several days, instead of applying ice, use heat therapy to promote better blood circulation to the area.

-Why Do I Pull Muscles so Easily?
+Why Do My Muscles Strain so Easily?

 If you find that you pull your muscles with frequency, we advise that you do stretches and incorporate regular exercise into your regular routine.
 This will allow you to (a) maintain a better posture, (b) have an easier time maintaining your balance, and (c) strengthen your muscles.
 You should also drink more water throughout the day, since dehydrated muscles are prone to injury.